vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

      ![](../images/export_alert_2.png)

+    ???+ note

-     > Note: Selecting multiple alert definitions will combine them into a single xml file (see step 3).
+         Selecting multiple alert definitions will combine them into a single xml file (see step 3).
 All the following steps are identical in this case, but exporting each alert individually is recommended as it makes managing the content easier within the Management Pack project.
 An exception is when multiple alert definitions share symptoms or recommendations.
 In this case, best practice is to do one of three things:

-     > * Select all alert definitions with a shared dependency, so that they are combined into a single file and the dependency is not duplicated, or
+          * Select all alert definitions with a shared dependency, so that they are combined into a single file and the dependency is not duplicated, or
-     > * Move the shared dependency out of the alert definition xml file and into its own xml file, which then goes in the `content/recommendations` or `content/symptoms` directory.
+          * Move the shared dependency out of the alert definition xml file and into its own xml file, which then goes in the `content/recommendations` or `content/symptoms` directory.
-     > * Duplicate the symptom or recommendation before exporting, so that each alert definition has its own unique dependency that can be modified separately.
+          * Duplicate the symptom or recommendation before exporting, so that each alert definition has its own unique dependency that can be modified separately.

-     >
-     > The reason for this is that if a dependency is shared between two alerts, but is defined in multiple files, than the dependency could be modified in multiple places, leading to potential conflicts.
+         The reason for this is that if a dependency is shared between two alerts, but is defined in multiple files, than the dependency could be modified in multiple places, leading to potential conflicts.

      ![](../images/export_alert_3.png)

-  4. After selecting `Export` a zip file will download containing a single xml file that contains the alert definition and any dependent content (e.g., symptoms, recommendations)
+  3. After selecting `Export` a zip file will download containing a single xml file that contains the alert definition and any dependent content (e.g., symptoms, recommendations)

     Unzip the file and move the alert xml file to the `[project_dir]/content/alertdefs` directory.
 The alert file can be renamed.
 For example, with two alerts, `myAlert` and `myOtherAlert`, the project's content directory should look like this: